nasa/openmct/API.md

     });
 ```

-The `addRoot` function takes a single [object identifier](#domain-objects-and-identifiers)
+The `addRoot` function takes a two arguments, an [object identifier](#domain-objects-and-identifiers) and a [priority](#priority-api) or numeric value.

-as an argument.
+When using the `getAll` method of the object API, they will be returned in order of priority.

-Root objects are loaded just like any other objects, i.e. via an object
+Root objects are loaded just like any other objects, i.e. via an object provider.
-provider.

 ## Object Providers